alptugan/icns-creator/README.md

 - [x] App release
 - [x] Make it compatible with min Mac OS 11.0
 - [x] Drag & drop design files onto the app window.
-- [ ] Release major v2.
+- [x] Release major v2.
-- [ ] Drag & drop folders or apps to edit their icns props on the fly for better UX
+- [ ] Drag & drop folders or apps to edit their icns props on the fly for better UX.
+Set the icons using the app.
+- [ ] Release major v3.
 - [ ] Distrubute through Homebrew
-- [ ] Set the icons using the app.